 "Are you ready?"
 Ryan asked as he sat our bags down outside the door and held up the room key.

 "Uhhh, yeah" I laughed.
-A little confused as to why he was acting so bubble-headed.
+A little confused as to why he was acting kind of odd.

-He swung the door open, and I saw a gorgeous hotel room filled with roses in vases and peddles all over.
-It covered everything I could see.
+He swung the door open, and I saw a gorgeous hotel room filled with roses in vases and petals all over.
+It covered everything I could see in the room.

 I held my hand up to my mouth, astounded at the site.
-Entering slowly, I looked around at the crimson of roses creating a notable contrast to the white snow falling behind it through a giant patio window leading out to the forest.
+Entering slowly into the room, I looked around at the crimson of roses creating a notable contrast to the white snow falling behind it through a giant window.
 I picked a handful of the soft red petals off the bed and smiled as I released them one by one back onto the comforter.